Kevin-Schnaubelt-Jr/TCL_Spring_2025/Public_Speaking/Week_7/informative speech 1/informed_draft.md

 Introduction

-Attention getter: "Raise your hand if you think your air conditioner produces cold."
+Attention getter: "Raise your hand if you think your air conditioner produce cold."
 [Making sure to pause] Likely outcome is no hands: "It sounds like a trick question, which is why probably nobody raised their hands, and good on you; it is a trick question."
 Any hands outcome: "OK, it makes sense, right?
 That's certainly intuitive and what I thought as well.
 But it turns what it's actually does is, 'move heat'."